Nature backdrop

 Best Episodes Summary

 "The Urban Elephant" is the best rated episode of "Nature".
 It scored 9.5/10 based on 16 votes.
 Directed by Unknown and written by Unknown, it aired on 11/19/2000.
-This episode scored 0.1 points higher than the second highest rated, "From the Heart of the World: the Elder Brothers' Warning".
+This episode scored 0.1 points higher than the second highest rated, "The Face of the Deep".